2023-48430-Lab05-Group02/BMP-Encrypt/README.md

 The program contains three modes:

-- Batch mode
+- Batch mode:

 This mode allows specifying an entire folder structure for conversion with encryption, decryption, compression or decompression.
 All files must use the same conversion parameters (e.g. encryption key).
 In encryption mode, "e" will be appended to file extension while in decryption mode, "e" will be removed.

-- Command line
+- Command line:

 Short Arguments | Long Arguments:

     *  -B : Batch : --batch
     *  -I : Interactive : --interactive
     *  -E : Encrypt : --encrypt